Burundi refugee crisis worsens

 We advance children’s rights in Rwanda by working in strategic partnerships, coalitions and networks with like-minded organisations.
-Our ambition, working together with our partners, is to support 2.2 million girls, 1 million boys and 400,000 young people to learn, lead, decide and thrive in an environment that respects their rights and empowers them with the knowledge and skills to make informed decisions about their lives.
+Our ambition is to support 2.2 million girls, 1 million boys and 400,000 young people to learn, lead, decide and thrive in an environment that respects their rights and empowers them with the knowledge and skills to make informed decisions about their lives.

 We are present at national and local levels with a focus on the districts of Bugesera, Nyaruguru, and Gatisbo.
 We also work in 6 refugee camps across the country.

 Our programmes are focused on issues that affect children, especially girls, in both development and humanitarian settings.